amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 # Summary

-We are going to learn the top algorithm's running time that every developer should be familiar with.
+We are going to learn the top algorithm's running time that every developer should be familiar.
 Knowing these time complexities will help you to assess if your code will scale.
 Also, it's handy to compare different solutions for the same problem.
 You would be able to estimate which one will perform better.

 <!-- more -->